Asafmazar/website/content/project/HEA/index.md

 ---
 # Documentation: https://sourcethemes.com/academic/docs/managing-content/

-title: "Habits vs. Goals"
+title: "Behavior explanation"
-summary: "How do people explain their daily behavior?"
+summary: "Can people accurately detect the roles of habit and mood in their daily behavior?"
 authors: []
 tags: []
 categories: []